Skip to content ↓

 WE CAN provide teaching that develops knowledge and skills so children can learn and progress effectively

-Music units are varied and encompass a broad range of music styles and genres.
-Children are exposed to music from a wide variety of time periods and cultures during their time at Grendon.
-This enables children to gain a comprehensive knowledge and understanding of music, including genres they are less familiar with.
+It is our intent that Music teaching is varied and encompasses a broad range of music styles and genres.
+Children will be exposed to music from a wide variety of time periods and cultures during their time at Grendon.
+This will enable children to gain a comprehensive knowledge and understanding of music, including genres they are less familiar with.

 WE CAN offer enriching activities, event and experiences